mehdi-aouadi/mehdi-aouadi.github.io/_posts/2019-07-20-software-engineering-reading-list.md

 <br>

 **Who is John Galt?** The man who stopped the world engine.
-What if the business leaders abandon their companies and disappear as a "strike" of productive individuals against the looters?
+What if the business leaders abandon their companies and disappear as a strike of productive individuals against the looters?
-Ayn Rand deliciously expands his philosophy about **"the role of man's mind in existence"** in a captivating novel.
+Ayn Rand deliciously expands his philosophy about **'the role of man's mind in existence'** in a captivating novel.